lhl2617/VSLilyPond/docs/SETTINGS.md

 Default value: `true`

+### vslilypond.compilation.compileMainFileOnSave

+If true, compiles main file set in `Vslilypond › Compilation › Path To Main Compilation File`, else, compiles the currently active file.

+Type: `boolean`

+Default value: `true`

 ### vslilypond.compilation.additionalCommandLineArguments

 Additional command line arguments supplied to `lilypond` upon compilation.
-Note that `-s` (silent mode) is predefined.
+Note that `--loglevel=WARNING` is predefined.
 Intellisense also uses these arguments.

+Type: `string`

+Default value: N/A

+### vslilypond.compilation.pathToMainCompilationFile

+Relative path (from workspace folder root) of the file to compile when a document in a folder/workspace is saved.
+If none specified, the current active file is compiled.

 Type: `string`